September 9, 2019

 Tenneco’s experience, and that of many other manufacturing companies we’ve worked with, demonstrates the power of effective communication in improving the overall culture.
 Based on the progress we’ve seen, we have summarized the 6 key steps to getting similar positive outcomes inside your organization.

-Define what world-class manufacturing or plant communication looks like, which involves researching what top performing companies are doing
+1. Define what world-class manufacturing or plant communication looks like

 The first step in improving plant communications is benchmarking to define what world-class communication looks like on a wider scale.
 This involves some research into what top-performing companies are doing, and then defining what great would look like for your organization.